ecomfe/vue-echarts/README.md

 ##### Importing the source version

-If you are using official Vue CLI to create your project and you want to use the untranspiled component (import `vue-echarts/components/ECharts` rather than import `vue-echarts` directly, to optimize bundle size, which is recommended), you'll encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.
+Vue-ECharts offers an untranspiled version for webpack by default.
+If you are using official Vue CLI to create your project, you may encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.
+You need to modify the configuration as follows:

 For **Vue CLI 3+**, add `vue-echarts` and `resize-detector` into `transpileDependencies` in `vue.config.js` like this: